harley/orchestars/docs/manual-checkin.md

 ### 2.1.
 Frontend

 * **Route / Component Structure**
-  * `src/app/(checkin)/manual/page.client.tsx` – dedicated manual check-in page (lazy-loaded from the scanner).
+  * `src/app/(checkin)/checkin/validates/page.client.tsx` – dedicated manual check-in page (linked from the scanner).
   * Re-uses shared **feedback** & **history** components from the QR scanner.
-  * Uses a **debounced** input for seat/ticket searches to minimise server load.
+  * Employs a 2-second client-side **throttle** to prevent duplicate submissions.

 * **Event & Schedule Context**
-  * The selected event & schedule are stored in React context (or URL params) and reused across successive searches.
+  * The selected event and schedule are passed via URL query parameters (`eventId`, `scheduleId`) and cached in `localStorage` for subsequent searches.
-  * If the admin switches schedule, the context resets to avoid cross-event mistakes.
+  * Changing the event or schedule clears the cached values to avoid cross-event mistakes.

 * **Error Handling**
   * 404 → *Invalid seat/ticket*.